-We are one of the resource websites that provide useful information about System Center Service Manager.
+We are one of the resource websites that provide useful information about Service Manager 2016.
 Feel free to browse our site and you might find what you are looking for.

 Inventory and Asset Management does not exist within SCSM.
 Configuration Item Management does exist.
 Having analysed SCSM against other service desk tools, the logical information automatically identified and stored within SCSM is much more powerful than the information enabled by other industry leading Service Desk tools.
 The advantage of SCSM is the fact that it automates the discovery of logical information such as CPU speed (logical and physical), asset vendor & model, Physical Disk and Logical Disk layout, MAC address, Serial Number, Software Publisher, Software Name, patch revision layer of software and which VM / Physical Server software is configured.
 This information is discovered in an automated way (without probing your network) and the data is kept up to date real time without analysts updating the information.
 Asset and Inventory management extend CI Management by allowing companies to store physical information (not discoverable on a network) with the CI information discovered.
 Examples include financial, supplier, location, life-cycle status, compliance, stock & inventory information to name a few.
 SCSM 2012’s recommendation for this feature is to work with Cased Dimensions – a Microsoft Alliance Partner who has written Asset & Inventory Management for SCSM.